llingg/docs-opmanual_autolab/book/opmanual_autolab/50_autolab_operation_manual/51_autolab_HW_checks_script.md

 ### Step 7

 Check that all cables are properly attached.
 Especially check that the camera cable is plugged in correctly and locked.
+When the Autobot is on, a small red light appears on the camera.
+Note that it can sometimes appear but still the camera is badly connected.

 ### Step 8